se-sic/VaRA-Tool-Suite/docs/source/research_tool_docs/vara/usages/feature_performance_analysis.rst

 .. note::

-    By default, regions smaller than 100 instructions are ignore.
-To manualy set the instruction threshold, add ``-vara-instruction-threshold=X`` as a ``C/CXX_FLAG``, where ``X`` defines amount of instruction that need to be contained in a region.
+    By default, regions smaller than 100 instructions are ignored.
+To manually set the instruction threshold, add ``-vara-instruction-threshold=X`` as a ``C/CXX_FLAG``, where ``X`` defines amount of instructions that need to be contained in a region.

 (Recommended) Configure your project to use link-time optimization (LTO) for more precise analysis results.